-This Five Year Consolidated Plan has been developed pursuant to HUD requirements.
-Gloucester County's Department of Economic Development, Office of Housing & Community Development was responsible for preparation of the Consolidated Plan.
+This Annual Action Plan has been developed pursuant to HUD requirements.
+Gloucester County's Department of Economic Development, Office of Housing & Community Development is responsible for preparation of this Annual Action Plan.
 This Plan resulted from a process of consultation, consensus building, and citizen participation and was built upon existing community outreach efforts.
-The Office of Housing & Community Development worked with as many public and non-profit organizations as possible to ensure maximum opportunities for community participation in assessing needs and presenting strategies to meet the needs of low and moderate income persons and neighborhoods.
+The Office of Housing & Community Development worked with public and non-profit organizations to ensure maximum opportunities for community participation in assessing needs and presenting strategies to meet the needs of low and moderate income persons and neighborhoods.
 Municipal representatives, citizens, not-for-profit organizations, and interested parties were afforded a variety of opportunities to participate in the process.
-The County complied with HUD's citizen participation regulations as outlined in the Gloucester County Citizen Participation Plan.
+The County complied with its Citizen Participation Plan and applicable HUD regulations regarding public participation and consultation.

-As the lead agency for the Consolidated Planning Process, the Department of Economic Development, Office of Housing & Community Development made every effort to solicit public participation during the development of the Plan.
-To notify the public of the Focus Groups and Public Hearings, notices were published in the legal section of The Gloucester County Times and posted on the County's website www.glocestercountynj.gov.
-Non-profit service and affordable housing providers and Municipal officials and administrators were invited to participate in the Survey to determine the needs and to recommend goals and objectives to be addressed.
-The Survey sought guidance on: 1) Shelter and Transitional Housing, 2) Affordable Housing Development, 3) Community Organizations, 4) Special Needs, 5) Public Facilities and Infrastructure, 6) Public Services and 7) Economic Development.
+As the lead agency for the Consolidated Planning Process, the Department of Economic Development, Office of Housing & Community Development solicited public participation during the development of the Plan.
+To notify the public of Public Hearings, notices were published in the legal section of The

+Gloucester County Times and posted on the County's website www.gloucestercountynj.gov.
+In addition, notices were emailed directly to communities and non-profit organizations that have participated in previous consultations or applied for funding from the Programs.

-A draft of the Plan was released for public comment from , prior to approval by the County Board of Directors and its submission to the U.S. Department of Housing and Urban Development.
+A draft of the Plan was released for a 30-day public comment period beginning on June 6, 2022 and concluding on July 7, 2022 -- prior to approval by the County Board of Commissioners and its submission to the U.S. Department of Housing and Urban Development.

 The County of Gloucester's Citizen Participation outreach was designed to encourage broad participation from the County's residents, including non-English speaking persons.
 Outreach to persons with disabilities was made through contact with the local agencies that represent the needs of persons with disabilities.
-Information about opportunities to comment on the Five-Year Plan was provided to local agencies.
+Information about opportunities to comment on the Annual Allocation Plan was provided to local agencies.